vpetersson/dslf/README.md

 - **API endpoints**: Redirect to versioned APIs with easy config updates
 - **A/B testing**: Easily switch destinations by updating the CSV
 - **Event links**: Temporary redirects for conferences, webinars, etc.
+- **Custom Docker images**: Bake your redirects into a custom image for easy deployment
+- **Microservice architecture**: Deploy as a lightweight redirect service in your stack